BU

 Boza (Боза)

-A thick, fermented malt beverage with a slightly sweet and tangy flavor.
-It's a traditional drink, especially popular during the colder months.
+Thick, fermented malt beverage with slightly sweet and tangy flavor.
+Traditional drink, especially popular during colder months.

 malt beverageCold